 Can I still apply for Scottish Government schemes like Help To Buy?

 Yes, if you were eligible for a scheme before the lockdown, you are still eligible now.
 But recognise that everything is taking a lot longer to process, including the government schemes such as Help to Buy Scotland and the First Home Fund.
 The Scottish Government has announced that they will be exending the Help To Buy scheme until 2022, which is great news for home buyers and the construction industry.

 Will Estate Agents still value property and can I still get a Home Report for a property I want to sell?

 Many Estate Agents are looking to undertake digital valuations where you walk them through your house using Facetime or Skype.
 Surveyors are likely to begin preparing Home Reports in June, but this is still to be agreed.

 What is the Land Register and what has happened to it?

 The Land Register is the computer system that lists every bit of land in Scotland and who owns it.
 It is a legal requirement that this is updated as soon as possible after your sale concludes.
 At the end of March, the Registers of Scotland closed the register to applications because they were sending staff home and there wasn’t a digital solution for the register.
-Since then, they’ve been working with the Law Society and have got it reopened in a limited capacity and are working on a digital solution to fully reopen it.
+Subsequent to this, a digital solution has been implemented and the land register has reopened. .